-Faculty: Professor Elizabeth Keyes
+Faculty: Professors Elizabeth Keyes and Jacqueline Bradley Chacon

 The Immigrant Rights Clinic is a six-credit, one-semester course in which students have the opportunity to learn many dimensions of lawyering by engaging in both direct client representation and immigrant rights policy work.
 Under faculty supervision, the students serve clinic clients in a variety of matters, from written filings for crime survivors (domestic violence, trafficking and other crimes) that are submitted to the Department of Homeland Security U.S. Citizenship and Immigration Services, to asylum and other matters that are heard in Baltimore's immigration court.
 Students may also individually handle less complicated immigration matters, such as renewing employment authorization documents, extending temporary protected status, or filing for citizenship.